datasc1ence/GettingAndCleaningData/README.md

 3. Filter the mean() and std() variables of interest (see Codebook.md for more info).
 4. Reshapes data into tidy dataset with average values for included metrics by subject and activity.

-### The output file is a tab-separated file called "tidy_average.txt" placed in the working dir.
+### The output is a tab-separated file called "tidy_average.txt" in the working dir.

 ### 3 files in this repo:
 1. README.md      - this file